HsuWanTing/unified-summarization/unified-summarization/README.md

 ### End-to-end training the unified model

-Set the path of pretrained extractor and abstractor to `SELECTOR_PATH` and `REWRITER_PATH` in line 18 and 19.
+Set the path of pretrained extractor and abstractor to `SELECTOR_PATH` and `REWRITER_PATH` in the script.

 ```
 sh scripts/end2end.sh
 ```

 The trained models will be saved in `log/end2end/${YOUR_EXP_NAME}` directory.

+**Note**: In our paper, we use the best extractor model on validation set for the pretrained extractor and the last abstracter model (after training with coverage mechanism for 1k iterations) for the pretrained abstracter in end-to-end training.

 ## How to evaluate (concurrent)